U.S. Route 30 in Pennsylvania: 1915 route

 This route entered Pennsylvania along PA 68.
 After crossing Little Beaver Creek, it turned south on Main Street, passing under the Cleveland and Pittsburgh Railroad (Pennsylvania Railroad) into Glasgow.
-After passing through Glagow on Liberty Street, the highway turned north and passed under the railroad again at Smiths Ferry, merging with Smiths Ferry Road.
+After passing through Glasgow on Liberty Street, the highway turned north and passed under the railroad again at Smiths Ferry, merging with Smiths Ferry Road.
 This alignment through Glasgow carried the Lincoln Highway until c.
 1926, when the present PA 68 was built on the north side of the railroad.

 The Lincoln Highway left the banks of the Ohio River on Smiths Ferry Road, which includes an old stone bridge over Upper Dry Run.
 It turned east on Tuscarawas Road through Ohioville, entering Beaver on Fourth Street and turning south on Buffalo Street to reach Third Street (PA 68).
 By 1929, this inland Glasgow–Beaver route was numbered PA 168, while the route along the river, never followed by the Lincoln Highway, was PA 68.

 Where PA 68 crosses the Pittsburgh and Lake Erie Railroad from Beaver into Bridgewater along Third Street and then the Beaver River on the c.
 1963 Rochester–Bridgewater Bridge, the Lincoln Highway instead ran along Bridge Street, just to the north, and crossed the Old Rochester–Bridgewater Bridge into Rochester.

 Continuing through Rochester to Pittsburgh, the Lincoln Highway left the Old Rochester–Bridgewater Bridge on Madison Street, turning onto Brighton Avenue, and then crossing the Pittsburgh, Fort Wayne and Chicago Railway (Pennsylvania Railroad) on New York Avenue.
 After running alongside the Ohio River on Railroad Avenue, the highway crossed the railroad again in Freedom (about a block north of Third Street), running through Freedom on Third Avenue.

 South of downtown Freedom, Third Avenue merges into the Ohio River Boulevard, also known as PA 65, which runs along the old Lincoln Highway into Conway.
-There the old highway went onto First Avenue and State Street, rejoining PA 65 in Baden.
+There, the old highway went onto First Avenue and State Street, rejoining PA 65 in Baden.
 Further into Baden, the old highway left PA 65 again, onto State Street, becoming Duss Avenue in Harmony Township.
 At the Ambridge limits, this becomes PA 989, but the old highway turned west at 14th Street and then south on Merchant Street.